-We’re the only house in our cul-de-sac that goes all-out with Halloween decorations.
-Even though we don’t get many trick-or-treaters, I like to let them know that we’re ready for them with our outdoor Halloween lights and decorations.
+We’re the only house on our street that goes all-out with Halloween decorations in our yard.
+Even though we don’t get many trick-or-treaters because we’re on a cul-de-sac, I like to let them know that we’re ready for them with our outdoor Halloween lights and decorations.

-We have a full display of glowing lights, candlelit carved pumpkins, ghosts in the trees, spiders on webs, and witches around a cauldron.
-This year I added a couple more DIY Halloween lights to our front yard setup.
+We have a full display of glowing lights, candlelit carved pumpkins, ghosts in the trees, spiders on webs, cats in the window, and a witch gathering.
+This year I added a few more DIY Halloween lights to our front yard setup.

 DIY Halloween Lights

 If you can drill a few holes and twist some wire, you can make these easy Halloween solar lights.